ZubairMartin/BalekaFilesV2/README.md

 # BalekaFilesV2
 This repo stores the updated Baleka files from the 8 November 2022.

+## DIFFERENCES in pyomo and simscape
+1. GRF
+2. does not track well
+3. orientation of system is not the same even though all DOF is equal

 ## FRIDAY TODO
 1. max hop testing
 2. baseline: mu = 1, N=50
 3. Update mu, N, Kp and Kd to view differences
 4. Update periodic csv file save - remove repeated row
-5. communication rate update
+5. communication rate update all to 500 Hz
 6. spline -> linear -> ZOH
-7.

 ## URGENT - PYOMO
 ### With th_body = 0 (fixed)